ibelem/webmlmeet/doc/Docker.md

 #### config.js

-Please update configurations in `config.js` under main folder.
+Please open new terminal and update configurations in `config.js` under main folder via `vim config.js`

 Paste `sampleServiceId` and `sampleServiceKey` values in step 6 of "Intel Open WebRTC Toolkit (OWT) Server Setup in Docker", update them as the values of `id` and `key` in [config.js](../config.js) like below: